LOADING ...

 The other children on her,

-Called her and other names,
+her 'mary' and other names,

 Pulled her and stuff.